voedger/voedger-internals/server/design/sequences.md

   - Repeat { Start {Next} randomly( Flush | Actualize ) } cycle 100 times
   - Check that the system recovers well
   - Check that the sequence values are increased monotonically
+- `~test.isequencer.FlushPermanentlyFails~`
+  - Recovery has worked but ISeqStorage.WriteValues() fails permanently so flusher() will be waiting

 ### SequencesTrustLevel mode: Tests